Stories of the Hollow Mountain Butterfly, Book 3

 “Not now,” Lieutenant Hayes rumbled.

 The girl down below lifted her head and shoulders, reached an arm forward to prop herself up.
-The dizziness of first waking caused the girl’s head to sway, just like it had when Tiffany arrived.
+The dizziness of first waking caused the girl’s head to sway, just the way Tiffany remembered about her own arrival.

 Tiffany looked back at Lieutenant Hayes.
 “Yeah, but—”